SeniorWire

 FQHCs in Prince George's County and why they matter

-How do FQHCs connect with our regional hospitals?
+How do FQHCs connect with regional hospitals?

 Free Medicare preventive services every Black senior should claim each year Annual Wellness Visit $0 Cardiovascular screening $0 Diabetes screening $0 Obesity counseling $0 Depression screening $0